Open-Technology-Foundation/rtfm/README.md

 A Linux command-line utility that searches for documentation about commands across multiple help systems and concatenates the results.

+The `rtfm` program is designed to address the problem of efficiently accessing and consolidating documentation for Linux commands from multiple help systems.

+Users often need to refer to various sources of documentation, such as Bash built-in help, man pages, info pages, and TLDR pages.

+`rtfm` searches through all these different documentation sources and combines the results, thus simplifying the process of finding relevant information about commands.

 ## Features

 - Searches for command help in the following order: